Sophos Firewall v21.5 MR1: Focus on Security and Stability

 Route-based VPN: automatic XFRM-MTU

-The firewall automatically calculates an adapted MTU for XFRM interfaces by deducting IPsec overhead.
-The aim: less fragmentation and more stable TCP connections.
-The value is customizable.
+The firewall automatically calculates an adjusted MTU for XFRM interfaces by subtracting the IPsec overhead.
+The goal is less fragmentation and more stable TCP connections.
+The value can be adjusted.
+After the upgrade, check the MTU, fine-tune it for provider-specific requirements if necessary, and test critical applications.

 Customizable table columns

-Hotspot vouchers: sorting and filtering
+Hotspot vouchers: Sorting and filtering

-SNMP MIBs: improved RFC conformity
+SNMP MIBs: improved RFC compliance

-Live Users: standardized data units
+Live Users: unified data units

 Group import from AD and Entra ID